uesleibros/wasabi/docs/ERRORS.md

 ### ERR_SOCKET_CREATE_FAILED (2)

 **What happened:** The `socket()` function returned `INVALID_SOCKET`.
 A TCP socket could not be allocated.

 **Common causes:**

-- System ran out of socket handles
+* System ran out of socket handles.
-- Firewall blocking socket creation at the OS level
+* Firewall blocking socket creation at the OS level.
-- VPN software intercepting socket calls
+* VPN software intercepting socket calls.

 **What to check:**

-- Close unused network connections
+* Close unused network connections.
-- Verify firewall and VPN configuration
+* Verify firewall and VPN configuration.
-- Check `WebSocketGetConnectionCount` to see if the pool is near capacity
+* Check `WebSocketGetConnectionCount` to see if the pool is near capacity.

 ```vb
 ' Example error output